-Work-Based Learning comprises a wide range of activities that are conducted as an extedned learning experience.
-Both in-person and virtual activities are possible in Work-Based learning activities such as job shadows, guest speakers, mentors, school based enterprises and structured field trips.
+Work-Based Learning comprises a wide range of activities that are conducted as an extended learning experience.
+Both in-person and virtual activities are possible in Work-Based learning such as job shadows, guest speakers, mentors, school based enterprises and structured field trips.

 Worksite Learning is a subset of Work-Based learning and is usually more structured and comprehensive.
 All Worksite Learning is categorized as either Instructional or Cooperative and with both, students may be able to earn elective credits.